krish-k7/mozart/README.md

 # Mozart
-A simple MIDI autoplayer for virtual pianos
+A simple MIDI autoplayer for virtual piano